Upgrade To a New Release

 Preparation

-First, please download the new Canton binary that you want to upgrade to and store it on the test system where you want to test the upgrade process first.
+First, please download the new Canton binary that you want to upgrade to and store it on the test system where you plan to test the upgrade process.

 Then, obtain a recent backup of the database of the node and deploy it to a database server of your convenience, such that you can test the upgrade process without affecting your production system.
 While we extensively test the upgrade process ourselves, we cannot exclude the eventuality that you are using the system in a non-anticipated way.
 Testing is cumbersome, but breaking a production system is worse.

-If you are upgrading a participant, then we suggest that you also use an in-memory domain which you can tear down after you’ve tested that the upgrade of the participant is working.
-You might do that by adding a simple domain definition as a configuration mixin to your participant configuration.
+If you are upgrading a participant, then we suggest that you also use an in-memory sync domain which you can tear down after you have tested that the upgrade of the participant is working.
+You might do that by adding a simple sync domain definition as a configuration mixin to your participant configuration.

 Back Up Your Database